ais-one/cookbook/docs/VueCrudX.md

-# Version 0.2.2 API Documentation (compatible with latest release 0.2.3)
+# Version 0.2.3 API Documentation (compatible with release 0.2.2 and above)

 This document describes the details on the properties used in vue-crud-x.